This sourdough peach cobbler features sweet and jammy peaches topped with tender sourdough biscuits.

 This is the time my youngest son looks forward to the most.
 He waits for three quarters of the year, peachless and patient (I'm not a fan of buying fruit shipped from overseas, so we wait till it's available locally.)
 Then when summer hits we load up on fruit.

 Sourdough Peach Cobbler

-A cobbler is essentially buttery shortcake on top of cooked fruit.
-Usually it's placed over top of the fruit in rustic pieces, flattened pieces.
+A cobbler is essentially a buttery shortcake on top of cooked fruit.
+Usually, it's placed over the top of the fruit in rustic pieces, flattened pieces.
 Last year however I made a cobbler and topped it with buttery American-style biscuits.
-(I used this Bon apetit recipe here.)
+They are very similar to flaky scones.
+(I used this Bon Appetit recipe here.)